JetBrains/Qodana/topics/qodana-yaml.md

       - tools
 ```

-**Note**: You can find specific inspection IDs: 1) in the Profile settings in the UI report, 2) in the .xml file with your inspection profile.
+You can find specific inspection IDs: 1) in the Profile settings in the HTML report, 2) in the `.xml` file with your inspection profile.

+**Note**: Exclusion by `paths` is currently not supported by License Audit.

 ## Fail threshold